Keeping Foster and Kin Parents Supported and Trained (KEEP)

 • Video setup for the group (instructional tapes are used in some sessions)

-e intervention can be delivered by paraprofessional staff who are well trained and supervised weekly.
-In many child welfare settings, the intervention is delivered by case workers.
-All sessions are video recorded and recordings are reviewed prior to the supervision.
-Paraprofessionals with a Bachelor's degree and good interpersonal skills are qualified.
+KEEP can be delivered by case workers or other staff who are well trained and supervised weekly.
+In many child welfare settings, KEEP is delivered by case workers.
+All sessions are video recorded and recordings are reviewed prior to consultation from the Oregon consultant.
+Individuals with a Bachelor's degree and good interpersonal skills are qualified.
 Supervisors are Master's level clinicians.

 Training Contact: